 Later in the afternoon the small ship Luisa, not a motor cruiser, anchored close to Arki.
 After a while they launched a large inflatable and two crewmen drove it to the little beach near Thetis.
-They went ashore and looked that they were cleaning the little beach and I thought “how nice.”
+They went ashore and looked as if they were cleaning the little beach and I thought “how nice.”
 Then they went away and after an hour or so returned with 2 more crewmen, all 4 wearing red jackets.
 They unloaded a table and a contraption.
 They then started a fire.
 Back and forth they went to the mother ship.
 After it got dark they erected the contraption which turned out to be a large aluminum frame full of white LED lights.
 The whole shore was illuminated.
 After that they brought the passengers and the crew served them for the next 2 hours a meal of grilled meats.
 So much for a picnic in a natural setting.

 While observing all of this I had an ouzo, boiled some spaghetti, and served it with 3 slices of a chicken roast that I had bought and cooked in Samos.
 This along with Kalami wine.
 The night was rather calm and I left the tent on to keep the humidity away from the cockpit.

 Wednesday October 5, 2016, Day 6

 After my morning coffee I went with the dinghy ashore to Arki.
 There was no water in the dinghy.
 In Arki I took a 2½ hour hike with just one stop in the Port Augusta harbor where I had a fresh orange juice.
 By the time I was back on Thetis it was 11:30.
 I was hot and I took a long swim.
 The water was bracing.